 Charles was awarded an AHRC studentship to fund his PhD research and has been awarded a Bogliasco Fellowship for the spring 2018.

-2018 The White Box Gallery, (currently untitled solo show), June
+2018 The White Box Gallery, The Ascent of Man, June

 CRASSH, University of Cambridge, Reality Machines, March

 Stowe Gallery, Ordering the Cosmos, January

 2017 The Old Truman Brewery, A Pint of Science, May

 The Quennington Sculpture Trust, Fresh Air 2015, June